DSIN-INSA-Strasbourg/Hermes-doc/content/maintenance/server-datamodel-update.md

 1. 👱 Remove attribute from [server datamodel](/hermes/key-concepts/#server-datamodel), reload server
     - 💻 Emission of a [dataschema event](/hermes/how-it-works/hermes-server/events-emitted/) by the server
     - 💻 Emission of "modified" events for the concerned entries, with the removed attribute
-2. 💻 Processing of [dataschema event](/hermes/how-it-works/hermes-server/events-emitted/) by clients: updating their schema. ⚠️ new datamodel warning "*remote attributes don't exist in current Dataschema*".
+2. 💻 Processing of [dataschema event](/hermes/how-it-works/hermes-server/events-emitted/) by clients: updating their schema. ⚠️ datamodel warning "*remote attributes don't exist in current Dataschema*".
 Processing incoming "modified" events
 3. 👱 Remove attribute from [clients datamodel](/hermes/key-concepts/#client-datamodel), reload clients: ✅ No more datamodel warning

 ## Modify the value of an attribute (by changing its Jinja filter, or its remote attribute from the data source)